fvalerii/Waze-Churn-Analysis/README.md

 ---

 ## 🎯 Business Case
 Churn is a **critical performance metric** for Waze.
-High retention reflects user satisfaction and supports the platform’s ecosystem of drivers and map editors.
+High retention indicates satisfied users, which is essential for scaling the business and maintaining a healthy community of map editors and drivers.

 This project addresses three strategic questions: